SangeetaRajput/Audible-Data-Cleaning-Project/README.md

 4. Duration Conversion

-&#8226; Step Applied:
-Extracted hours from the "Time" column.
+&#8226; Step Applied:Extracted hours from the "Time" column.
 Converted hours to minutes using a multiplication formula.

 &#8226; Explanation: The time values were transformed into a recognized Excel duration format, allowing for proper time calculations and analysis.

 5. Price Column Cleanup

-&#8226; Step Applied:
-Replaced non-numeric values (e.g., "Free") with "0."
+&#8226; Step Applied:Replaced non-numeric values (e.g., "Free") with "0."
 Changed the data type of the "Price" column to currency.
 Applied formatting to ensure all values have two decimal places.